Executive Certificate - Modules 1 & 2

 Executive Master - Modules 1, 2, 3 & 4

 Executive Master and Certificate degrees offered.
 Upgrade from a Certificate to a Master within 3 years.

 21 - 29 March 2019

-- Through an immersion into the strategy, politics and history of advocacy, you'll develop the analytical framework to build a successful communication campaign.
-Consolidating your learning with a two-day study trip to Brussels, you'll discover how theory is applied in practice in the context of the European Union, and become skilled at defining strategic approaches, and achieving realistic communication objectives.
+- Through an immersion into the strategy, politics and history of advocacy, you will develop the analytical framework to build a successful communication campaign.
+Consolidating your learning with case studies and a two-day study trip to Brussels, you will discover how theory is applied in practice in the context of the European Union, and become skilled at defining strategic approaches for your advocacy campaigns, and achieving realistic communication objectives.